-This classic simple pie is my favorite Thanksgiving dessert.
+This Southern Pecan Pie is my favorite Thanksgiving dessert.
 Yes, it takes center stage over Pumpkin Pie on my dessert table!
 The sweet gooey filling and crunchy pecans totally complement each other in this delicious fall pie!

 Does Pecan Pie grace your Thanksgiving dessert table?